-Germ cells are the cells in the body that develop into sperm and eggs.
-Read about the different types of germ cell cancer and how they are treated.
+Germ cell tumours develop in germ cells.
+These are the cells in the body that develop into sperm and eggs.

 Types of germ cell tumour